What Is a Case Study for a Job Interview?

 If you want to integrate performance into a broader mobility plan—such as an international assignment or expatriate career path—use your case answers to highlight transferable skills and readiness to operate in multiple markets.
 Then, map those skills to the employer’s global needs during follow-up conversations or informational interviews.

-How to Practice Case Interviews While Relocating
+How To Practice Case Interviews While Relocating

 When you’re preparing remotely, ensure you have a quiet, professional space for video cases and a reliable internet connection.
-Simulate the interview setting as closely as possible—dress professionally, use the same camera angle, and practice verbal transitions between data and conclusions.
+Simulate the interview setting as closely as possible—dress professionally, use the same camera angle, and practise verbal transitions between data and conclusions.

 What To Expect During Different Interview Rounds

-Early Rounds
+Early rounds

 Early rounds often use shorter cases to test your basic problem-solving rhythm.
-Expect more interviewer-led formats and quicker timeboxes.
+Expect more interviewer-led formats and quicker time-boxes.
 Focus on clarity and structure.

 Use take-home time to produce polished work, but keep it pragmatic.
 Interviewers want clarity of thought and an execution plan.
 Keep visuals lean and your synthesis crisp.

-How to Self-Evaluate and Iterate
+How To Self-Evaluate And Iterate

-Record practice sessions and review them with a checklist aligned to interviewer scoring criteria.
+Record practise sessions and review them with a checklist aligned to interviewer scoring criteria.
 Look for patterns: Are you consistently weak at setting a hypothesis?
 Is your math error-prone?
 Create micro-goals (e.g., “ask 3 clarifying questions in the first 60 seconds”) and measure improvement through timed mock interviews.

 Use a simple rubric to track progress across the dimensions discussed earlier.
 If progress stalls, move to expert coaching or a structured course to reset habits.

-When Professional Coaching Makes the Difference
+When Professional Coaching Makes The Difference

 Sample Mini-Case Walkthrough (Illustrative Process)

-2. Ask clarifying questions about timeframe, geography, and data availability—this narrows the scope and prevents wasted analysis.
+2. Clarifying questions: Ask about timeframe, geography, and data availability—this narrows the scope and prevents wasted analysis.

-Practicing this process builds fluency so you can be both analytical and persuasive in limited time.
+Practising this process builds fluency so you can be both analytical and persuasive in limited time.

 Closing Advice: Habits That Build Repeatable Success